cevr/ftld/README.md

 #### Parallel

 `parallel` allows you to run multiple tasks in parallel and combine the results into a single `Task` containing an array of the unwrapped values, if all the tasks were successful.
 If any of the tasks fail, the result will be a `Err`.
+This is always asynchronous.

 Here's an example using parallel: